PeyratGit/PeyratGit/README.md

 - 🌱 I’m currently learning **React, Javascript and Solidity**

-- 🖥️ I'm also working on my **portfolio** and a website for a friend.
+- 🖥️ I'm also working on my **portfolio** and a website for a craftsman.

 - 👨‍💻 All of my projects are available at [https://troopl.com/peyratclement](https://troopl.com/peyratclement)